ChrisCummins/pip-db/Documentation/ProjectPlan.md

 tasks should have been implemented, although the underlying software architecture and technologies are free to change for the production system.

-**ID** & **Type** & **Description**\

-M1.1 & Functional & A breadth-first prototype which implements coverage for the common site pages and tasks.\
+*M1.1 - Functional* - A breadth-first prototype which implements coverage for the common site pages and tasks.

-M1.2 & Functional & A depth-first prototype of the user accounts system and data back-end.\
+*M1.2 - Functional* - A depth-first prototype of the user accounts system and data back-end.

-M1.3 & Functional & The prototype should allow for potential users to interact with a website which implements a limited subset of the final functionality, allowing for early feedback on the design.\
+*M1.3 - Functional* - The prototype should allow for potential users to interact with a website which implements a limited subset of the final functionality, allowing for early feedback on the design.

-M1.4 & Non-Functional & An architectural design for the final system database.\
+*M1.4 - Non-Functional* - An architectural design for the final system database.

-M1.5 & Non-Functional & A tool to generate fake datasets and upload them to the prototype for testing purposes.\
+*M1.5 - Non-Functional* - A tool to generate fake datasets and upload them to the prototype for testing purposes.

 Table 7: M1 milestone requirements